The Tompkins Square Park Riots of 1988

 Police brutality, class warfare, gentrification — today these are hot button topics, both nationally and in New York City.
-But 29 years ago today frustrations over these issues converged in the form of protest and riots in Tompkins Square Park in the East Village.
+But on August 6, 1988, frustrations over these issues converged in the form of protest and riots in Tompkins Square Park in the East Village.

 These protests reflected somewhat the shifting nature of the park and the neighborhood at the time.
 The park had become a gathering place for the homeless and with a growing tent city.
 At that time, the East Village and Alphabet City were also attracting higher income residents.
 Some new and old residents, as well as some business-oriented community groups like the Avenue A Block Association, urged Manhattan Community Board 3 to install a curfew on the park.
 However, groups such as Friends of Tompkins Square Park and some political organizers and community activists elsewhere in the neighborhood were against a curfew.